Tractive GPS is the better pet tracker for most owners.

 Durability and Water Resistance

 Both trackers handle rain, puddles, and the occasional swim.
-Tractive carries an IPX7 rating (submersible to 1 meter for 30 minutes).
-Invoxia is rated IP67 (same submersion depth, but also dust-tight).
+Tractive carries an IP68 rating (dust-tight and submersible beyond 1 meter).
+Invoxia is rated IP67 (also dust-tight, submersible to 1 meter for 30 minutes).

-Neither tracker works underwater — GPS signals don’t penetrate water — but both reliably reconnected within 30 seconds of surfacing.
+Neither tracker works underwater — GPS signals don’t penetrate water — but both should reacquire a signal after surfacing.

 This is where Invoxia falls short for US users.

 If you live in a major metro area with strong T-Mobile coverage, Invoxia may work fine.
-But if your pet escapes into a wooded area or rural neighborhood, that 2G dependency becomes a liability.
+Rural escapes are the concern.

 2-Year Cost of Ownership